 The hanging toms are next.
-Put the tom shell in the bracket arm and screw it tight.
+Put each tom shell in the bracket arm and screw it tight.
+The tom shells are drilled through and the bracket arms are pushed into the shell.

 Mount the smaller tom to the left of the drummer and the larger one to their right.
 As with the snare drum the heights and angles of the toms depend on the height at which the drummer is seated.
 In this connection, it should be possible to play the drumstick as parallel as possible to the head.